spinda/liquidhaskell-cabal/README.md

   x-liquidhaskell-options: --diff
 ```

-### `x-liquidhaskell-checked-files`
+### `x-liquidhaskell-verify`

-Whitelist of files to check.
-This is convenient when you don't want to
-check your entire project at once.
+When you only want LiquidHaskell to verify a subset of your project's files, instead of the whole
+thing, add an instance of this field for each path you want checked.

-The list also supports directories, e.g. listing `A/B` will also include `A/B/C.hs`.
+Both file and directory paths are supported, so listing `A/B` will also include `A/B/C.hs`.
+When
-When this field is missing `liquidhaskell-cabal` defaults to checking everything.
+this field is missing, `liquidhaskell-cabal` defaults to checking all Haskell files in the project.

 ```
 library
   (... other fields ...)
+  x-liquidhaskell-verify: src/A.hs
-  x-liquidhaskell-checked-files: src/A.hs src/B
+  x-liquidhaskell-verify: src/B

 executable myexecutable
   (... other fields ...)
-  x-liquidhaskell-checked-files: app/Main.hs
+  x-liquidhaskell-verify: app/Main.hs
 ```

 ## Custom `Setup.hs` Files